-Everytown for Gun Safety (formally, Everytown for Gun Safety Action Fund) is a nonprofit organization.
+Everytown for Gun Safety Support Fund is a nonprofit organization.
 It has no parent corporations.
 It has no stock, and therefore no publicly held company owns 10% or more of its stock.

 Giffords Law Center to Prevent Gun Violence is a nonprofit organization.
 It has no parent corporations.
 It has no stock, and therefore no publicly held company owns 10% or more of its stock.